sustainable-computing-io/kepler-doc/docs/installation/community-operator.md

 Before you start make sure you have:

-- An OCP 4.13 cluster running
+- An OCP 4.13 or above cluster running
 - Signed in as `kubeadmin` or a user with `cluster-admin` role
 - `oc` installed.
 - Clone the [kepler-operator](https://github.com/sustainable-computing-io/kepler-operator/) repository.